 When a couple gets divorced, courts will craft orders detailing how marital property is distributed upon the conclusion of divorce proceedings.
 In Illinois, the division of marital property is governed by rules of equitable distribution.
 Under Illinois’ system of equitable distribution, courts will divide all property the parties acquired during marriage—known as marital property—based on the specific circumstances of their case.

 Divisible marital property includes the earnings the parties receive during the marriage, as well as social security benefits.
-Furthermore, courts may reach a spouse’s social security benefits to satisfy spousal or child support obligations, if applicable.
+Furthermore, courts may reach a spouse’s social security benefits to satisfy spousal maintenance or child support obligations, if applicable.

 Issues Concerning Social Security Benefits in General

-Married spouses are entitled to collect social security benefits based on either their own contributions or that of their spouse.
+Married spouses are entitled to collect Social Security benefits based on either their own contributions or that of their spouse.
 When social security benefits are based on the other spouse’s contribution record, they are called “spousal” or “derivative” benefits.

 Typically, spousal benefits will not result in a reduction of the contributing spouse’s social security benefits.
 However, spousal benefits cannot exceed half of the contributing spouse’s benefit at full retirement age.